KatherineMichel/digital-commonplace/README.md

 100 Days
 https://twitter.com/search?q=%40KatiMichel%20%23100DaysofCode&src=typed_query | @KatiMichel #100DaysofCode - Twitter Search / Twitter

+API
+HTTP API Docs
+https://twitter.com/kennethreitz/status/1201593376015040512 | ☿ Kenneth Reitz on Twitter: "Who do you think has the best HTTP API documentation?" / Twitter https://twitter.com/simeonfranklin/status/1265804748013268992 | Simeon Franklin on Twitter: "What API explorer or documentation generator do you like?
+I know about eg SwaggerUI or sourcegraph/prototools. #LazyWeb" / Twitter https://stackoverflow.blog/2020/03/02/best-practices-for-rest-api-design/ | Best practices for REST API design - Stack Overflow Blog

 https://github.com/realpython/list-of-python-api-wrappers
 https://towardsdatascience.com/all-the-things-you-can-do-with-github-api-and-python-f01790fca131 | All the Things You Can Do With GitHub API and Python